EDiLD/edild.github.com/_posts/2014-11-08-etox-webscr.md

+**Update:**
+The function allanwood() has been integrated into the [webchem package](https://github.com/ropensci/webchem) and the function removed from the esmisc package!

 This week I had to find the [CAS-numbers](http://en.wikipedia.org/wiki/CAS_Registry_Number) for a bunch of pesticides.
 Moreover, I also needed information about the major groups of these pesticides (e.g. herbicides, fungicides, ...) and some of them were in German language.